greysonevins/AdNauseam-wiki/FAQ.md

 _Note: you should always disable other adblockers while using AdNauseam_

+#### Is AdNauseam compatible with Firefox WebExt?

+Until uBlock Origin has a stable version of WebExt ready for release, AdNauseam will not have a stable Web Extension ready for the store.
+However, uBlock's expected date of release is currently September 19th.
+Shortly thereafter, ADN should have a working FF57 version after we work out the issues that come with merging ADN and uBO.
+Keep up to date by checking the [uBO release notes](https://github.com/gorhill/uBlock/releases) and the [ADN release notes](https://github.com/dhowe/adnauseam/releases).

 #### Can I use AdNauseam with my current adblocker?
 It is possible, but since your adblocker will likely block some, or all, of the Ads AdNauseam is collecting, this is NOT recommended.
 For the best experience, you should disable other adblockers while using AdNauseam.